Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 Key Takeaways

-- Understand why Optical Character Recognition (OCR) is the essential foundation for turning non-selectable document images into machine-readable structures.
+- Understand why Optical Character Recognition (OCR) is the foundation for turning non-selectable document images into machine-readable structures.

 Table of Contents